yiisoft/yii2/docs/guide/active-record.md

 ---------------------

 ActiveRecord maps each column of the corresponding database table row to an *attribute* in the ActiveRecord object.
-An attribute is like a regular object property whose name is the same as the corresponding column name and is case-sensitive.
+The attribute behaves like any regular object public property.
+The attribute's name will be the same as the corresponding column name, and is case-sensitive.

-To read the value of a column, you can use the following expression:
+To read the value of a column, you can use the following syntax:

 ```php
 // "id" is the name of a column in the table associated with $customer ActiveRecord object